Brian Vallée

 Brian Michael Vallée (1940–2011) was a Canadian author, journalist, documentary film producer, screenwriter, and public speaker.
 He is best known for his work reflecting on domestic violence and his role with CBC's award-winning documentary program The Fifth Estate.
 His first non-fiction book, Life With Billy focused on the life of Jane Hurshman, an abused wife whose legal case resulted in battered wife syndrome becoming a legal defense in Canadian courts.

 Life and career

 Brian Michael Vallée was born in Sault Ste.
 Marie, Ontario, in 1940.
+Vallée got his start in journalism as a staff writer for his hometown paper The Sault Star, where he reported on local news from the fall of 1962 until the spring of 1970.
 In 1967 he graduated from Michigan State University with a B.A. in journalism.
-In 1970 he began work as a reporter for the Windsor Star.
+In the spring of 1970 he began work as a reporter for the Windsor Star.
 In 1974 he moved to Toronto and began working at the Toronto Sun where he was employed for 14 months.
-As a journalist he worked on newspapers in England, the United States, and Canada.
-In 1978 he went on to work for ten years with the CBC's documentary program the fifth estate.
-He died on July 22, 2011 in St. Michael's Hospital, Toronto.
+As a journalist he worked for newspapers in England, the United States, and Canada.

+In 1978 he went on to work for ten years as a producer with the CBC's documentary program The Fifth Estate.

+In 2005, he and fellow Sault Ste.
+Marie-native Les Payette founded West End Books, a small publishing company named for the part of the city where both grew up.

+In 2010, he donated his records to Algoma University in Sault Ste.
+Marie.

+Vallée died on July 22, 2011, in St. Michael's Hospital, Toronto.